All Episodes

 No.

-And then last night on Fox News Channel special report during the all-star panel.
+And then last night on the Fox News Channel special report during the All-Star panel, the host Brett Baer spoke with the associate editor of the Hill, A.B.
+Stoddard.

 You know, that's generally for fat cat business guys or pseudo-intellectual writers.